fernandreu/office-ribbonx-editor/CONTRIBUTING.md

 Bugs / enhancements
 -------------------

-If you find a bug in the tool or want a new feature implemented, please create an [issue](/issues) and I will have a look at it.
+If you find a bug in the tool or want a new feature implemented, feel more than welcome to create an [issue](/issues) and I will have a look at it.

 Pull requests